Running slower sounds simple. Until you actually try it.

 When you slow down, your coordination and perception need time to adjust.

-it’s a temporary mismatch, not a mistake.
+It’s a temporary mismatch, not a mistake.

 How slow is too slow?

-If your effort is controlled and comfortable:
+If your effort is controlled and comfortable: it’s not too slow

 A slower pace that allows steady breathing and low fatigue is exactly where most of your training should happen.